The online community of knife collectors, A Knife Family Forged in Steel

 They are a nice group, even if they are interested in older production knives.
 Me?
 I’m sort of a tactical folding tool kind of guy.

-Mickey Yurco, with his 33 years of police experience, talked to us about knife laws in Ohio,…Continue
+Mickey Yurco, with his 33 years of police experience, talked to us about knife laws in Ohio, specifically the Northeast Ohio area. …Continue

 On the heels of AG Russell's statement...and my own blog on "Where does that knife come from?", this blog posting attempts to tackle another controversial issue; Chinese-made knives.
 Before I really get into answering the title's question of "When is a Chinese-made knife NOT ok?", I should probably lay a little groundwork: